* Europe's shares inch higher after Fed rate cut

 "This is a small positive for share prices as long as there is no recession," said Shane Oliver, head of investment strategy and chief economist at AMP Capital Investors in Sydney.

 "The only problem is a 25 basis-point cut was already expected, and the comments and dot-plot forecasts were not as dovish as the market hoped."

-Among commodities, U.S. crude futures rose 0.31% to $58.29 per barrel having largely stabilised after attacks in Saudi Arabia over the weekend sent prices soaring on Monday.
+Among commodities, oil surged over 2% to $65 per barrel having looked to largely stabilised in recent days after attacks in Saudi Arabia over the weekend had sent prices soaring.

 Washington has blamed Iran for the attacks, a charge which Tehran denies.
 U.S. Secretary of State Mike Pompeo has said the strike was "an act of war."